iLVL-Key/FFXI/gearswap/readme.md

 - When you load this file for the first time, your HUD may not be in a good position, or may be too large.
 If the HUD is not in a good position, go to the Heads Up Display options and adjust the HUDposX and HUDposY options, then save and reload the file.
 Adjust and repeat until positioned as desired.
 If the HUD is too large (or small), adjust the FontSize, LineSpacer, and ColumnSpacer options as needed.
 Suggested placement is center screen, just above your chat log.

 # Changelog #

 ### BLU: ###
-Version 17.0
-- Adjusted how the Weapon Skill sets are coded.
-You can now add a new set for a WS that is not already defined by simply copying another WS set and changing the set name to match the desired WS name.
-This change also tidies up the backend code a bit as well which was totally not the main reason for doing it.
-- Adjusted HUD positioning options and text for clarity.
-- Adjusted HUD Ability recast colors.
-Will now give a short blink when an ability is becoming ready to use again.
-- Adjusted ability recast timings for equipping gear from `<= 1` to `< 2`.
-Should give a touch more room to fire off properly if you're camping that recast timer.
-- Adjusted Gear Mode keybind Advanced Option to remove the hardcoded "CTRL+" requirement.
-Can now be fully customized (WIN+G, ALT+5, F9, etc.)
-- Adjusted the //hidehud and //showhud aliases to condense to just //hud.
-It also now actually works.

 Version 16.0
 - No gear set changes.